Usevalad-eng/Qaseio/testCases.md

 ### -choose the case clicking checkbox near the case
 ### -enter 'CONFIRM' in the form
 ### -click Delete button
-## Expected result: test case is deleted
+## Expected result: test case with expected name is deleted
 ### Severity: Medium
 #  Menu tests:
 ## 5.1 Exit from the app: